 Today, Senator Mark Pryor officially recommended eight attorneys to President Obama for the positions of U.S. District Judge for the Eastern District of Arkansas and U.S. District Judge for the Western District of Arkansas.
 The federal judges in those districts have assumed “senior status”, which is akin to semi-retirement.

-For the Eastern District, Pryor officially recommended the following lawyers:
+For the Eastern online casinos District, Pryor officially recommended the following lawyers:

 Justin T. Allen